atomisthq/docs/docs/automations/slack.md

 if there is a message for the same `id` but a later `ts` already in the channel or direct message.

-With `ttl` or time-to-live the time after which a new instance of the message will be posted to the bottom of the Slack stream can be controlled. `ttl` is expected to be in milliseconds, too.
-So, when a message is received by the bot, it compares the `ts + ttl` of the existing message with `ts` of the new message; if `ts + ttl` is smaller, the new message will be posted to the bottom of the Slack stream and will not re-write the existing message.
+`ttl` or time-to-live defines the amount of time in milliseconds that a message can be updated, after which a new instance of the message is posted to the bottom of the Slack stream.
+So, when a message is received by the bot, it compares the `ts + ttl` of the existing message with `ts` of the new message; if `ts + ttl` is smaller, a new message ia posted to the bottom of the Slack stream and the existing message is not rewritten.
 As long `ts + ttl` is greater then `ts` of the new message, the existing message will be overwritten.

-Lastly, the `post` property specifies if a message should be posted only if it is an update to a previously posted message with the same `id`.
-If `post === "always"`, the message will also be posted as a new message and will never rewrite a previous message.
+Lastly, the `post` property specifies whether a message should be posted only if it is an update to a previously posted message with the same `id`.
+If `post === "always"`, the message is always posted as a new message and never rewrites a previous message. will never rewrite a previous message.